micro/micro/docs/README.md

 ## Usage

-See the [docs](https://micro.dev/docs) for information on architecture and installation.
+See the [docs](https://micro.dev/docs) for information on architecture, installation and use.

 ## License